How to Identify Toxic Black Mold?

 When the housing market crashed, I inspected many foreclosed homes.
 Foreclosed homes that had been empty for about two or three years often had very large amounts of this mold.
 It seems to crowd out the initial faster growing molds that are eventually replace in many areas by toxic black mold.

-Moisture and Stachybotrys
+Moisture Requirements of Stachybotrys

 This type of mold requires more moisture than some other molds.